 Cost: INR 160 for 40G.

 VI.
 All Things

 “Inspiration comes from everyday life—from making interesting connections and showing things we’ve all seen before in a fresh or unusual way.”

 Duo Kuhu Kochar and Tejasvi Chandela have been friends since their school days and today are putting their talents into a unique brand of artisanal chocolate.
 Tejasvi specialises in creating original recipes and Kuhu’s design skills ensure that they go out looking fabulous.
-Each bar comes with an individual theme, ranging from cities (Barcelona) to life phases (childhood) to whimsical themes (Monday Blues), and each one flavoured accordingly.
-The Monday Bar, for instance, is an indulgent number with dark chocolate granola and features a cover with a handy to-do list making your Monday a bit more manageable, and the Jaipur bar comes with a guide to the Pink City.
+Each bean-to-bar comes with an individual theme, ranging from cities (Barcelona) to life phases (childhood) to whimsical themes (Monday Blues), and each one is flavoured accordingly with locally sourced ingredients.
+The All Things Barcelona Bar, for instance, is an indulgent number with 55% blended Indian dark chocolate with sangria, and the All Things Summer bar comes with 72% Malabar Dark Chocolate with Alphonso Mango.
 Their chocolate is outstanding but what really sets this company apart is their attention to detail in their packaging.

 “We used to dream of artisan food that was healthy, and healthy food that had finesse.
 We knew it was possible and we began with our answer to the problem in 2010 making traditional sourdough artisan bread and healthy raw confectionery in London.
 We often felt, however that there was too great a distance between producer and farmer and longed to learn the stories of the people who had reared our ingredients.”